-- h) Reconnect the phone line.
-Be careful not to touch any electronics inside the phone. - i) Press the call button on the front of the phone.
-Wait approximately 10 seconds.
-You may here some sounds from the speaker after you depress the call button, this is normal.
-The EEPROM is now reset to factory settings. - j) Disconnect the phone line.
-Remove the "C" jumper and return it to the way it was on just a single pin. - k) Reassemble the back box and cover plate. - You will have to reprogram the phone number(s) as well as any codes you programmed in the past.
-If you have a 400 Series phone, program \101\ in order to use the long hang-up feature for compatibility with most phone systems. - 5.
-Does the phone remember its programming if I unplug it?
+- 5. Does the phone remember its programming if I unplug it?
 Yes.
 All memory is non-volatile and does not require a back-up battery. - 6.
 My phone doesn't have the ability to record a location identifier message.
 Can I get an upgrade?
 Although existing units in the field cannot be upgraded with the "V" option, complete electronics modules (without faceplates) for every model are available with this feature.
-Call your distributor or Talk-A-Phone's sales department for more information about purchasing a new unit with the "V" option, or replacing the electronics of your existing unit. - 7.
-Why doesn't my Keypad Emergency Phone autodial the number I programmed when I press the button?
-The lower button on a standard keypad phone (the only button on a ETP-400KS and ETP-402KS) is used to take the phone off hook and get a dial tone.
-This button cannot be programmed to autodial.
-Model ETP-400DKV is available if you need a 2-button phone where the 2nd button can autodial and the keypad can be used for an IVR system. - 8.
-How do I change the programming on an Emergency Phone when it is in "live" mode?
-If you have programmed \78\ into your phone, each subsequent time you call, the speaker and microphone on the unit will automatically be active.
-In order to enter programming mode (speaker and mic. will still be active, but quieter), hold down the \ button for at least a second.
+Call your distributor or Talkaphone's sales department for more information about purchasing a new unit with the "V" option, or replacing the electronics of your existing unit. - 7.
+Why doesn't my Keypad-enabled Call Station autodial the number I programmed when I press the button?
+The lower button on a standard keypad phone (the only button on a ETP-500-NCK or ETP-500NIK) is used to take the phone off hook and get a dial tone.
+This button cannot be programmed to autodial. - 8.
+How do I change the programming on a Call Station when it is in "live" mode?
+If you have programmed 78 into your phone, each subsequent time you call, the speaker and microphone on the unit will automatically be active.
+In order to enter programming mode (speaker and mic. will still be active, but quieter), hold down the button for at least a second.
 You should hear one beep.
-Then enter your access code and begin programming as usual (For more information see Speaker and Microphone Codes, page 8). - 9.
-My Emergency Phone is in an elevator with a highly reflective surface (e.g. glass or metal), is there anything I can do to improve the sound quality?
-Below the speaker, there is a trimmer that controls microphone sensitivity.
-To adjust: - 1.
-Remove the faceplate (if necessary) - 2.
-Pull out plugs and remove foam padding - 3.
-CAREFULLY adjust trimmer with a small flat-head screwdriver.

-Note: The entire volume range is approx. 1/4 turn, please be careful.
+Then enter your access code and begin programming as usual (For more information see Speaker and Microphone Codes, p.7). - 9.
+My Call Station is in an elevator with a highly reflective surface (e.g. glass or metal), is there anything I can do to improve the sound quality?
+On the lower right side of the circuit board, there is a trimmer that controls microphone sensitivity.
+CAREFULLY adjust trimmer with a small flat-head screwdriver, the entire volume range is approx. 1/4 turn, please be careful.